05 January 2015

 Jaguar Land Rover Ltd, of Abbey Road, Whitley, Coventry, was fined £40,000 with £13,474 costs after pleading guilty to breaching Regulation 11(1) of the Provision and Use of Work Equipment Regulations.

-Slater and Gordon Personal Injury Solicitor Matthew Tomlinson said the crush injury accident, which occurred in the paint shop at the company’s Lode Lane site in Solihull in June 2013, was entirely preventable.
+The personal injury lawyer who represented the electrician said the crush injury accident, which occurred in the paint shop at the company’s Lode Lane site in Solihull in June 2013, was entirely preventable.

 Jaguar Land Rover has extensive safety systems in place and it is very surprising that in this case the company failed to ensure the same level of protection it is normally known for.